Cognitive Neuroscience (PhD 2)

-I am an international student from the University of Alabama at Birmingham where I studied psychology.
-Previously in my undergraduate degree, I worked in two different research laboratories, both studying pain processing.
+I am an international student from the University of Alabama at Birmingham where I studied psychology for my undergraduate.
+I worked in two different research laboratories, both studying pain processing.
 I worked with fish, rat, and mouse models of pain to examine how diet affected the development of chronic pain.
 In the human clinical laboratory, I worked with a population of HIV infected individuals to analyze alterations in their pain processing in relation to healthy individuals using quantitative sensory testing.
-For both the previous and current year I have been a teaching assistant for Principles of Psychology and am the treasurer for the Association of Graduate Students in Psychology.

 Available AppointmentsAll appointments are shown in eastern time (ET)